Ray-Escobar/movie-recommender/docs/report.md

 The intial implementation consisted of simply reducing RMSE without considering any regulatization terms.
 To do this, we simply iterated over each term in the matrix and calucalted the gradient of the simple function.
 This implementation followed closely this equation from the book in page {add page}:

-In this step we also tried to normalize the original M matrix, but we ntoiced the gradient was very unstable with these smaller values.
+In this step we also tried to normalize the original M matrix, but we noticed the gradient was very unstable with these smaller values.
 This mean that the RMSE would never converge to a value and sometimes even some values tended towards infinty.